 - Youth ages 16-24, that have status through Child and Family Services

 - Youth who are working or are in the process of or attending school

 Haven’s Way provides young women with a safe, supportive home environment where they can begin to heal, increase their level of education, and develop life skills and a support system that will transition them into adult self-sufficiency.
 Youth live with house parents or with a supportive roommate who assists them in daily living.

-Haven’s Way is a community-based youth residential program made possible by an innovative partnership between Safe Haven Foundation, The Toni Kohn-Woodward Foundation and Boys & Girls Clubs of Calgary.
+Haven’s Way is a community-based youth residential program made possible by an innovative partnership between Safe Haven Foundation and Boys & Girls Clubs of Calgary.

 Who can stay at Haven's Way?

 - Youth who are attending school, or working towards the goal of completing their education

 - Youth who are pursuing self-sufficiency through employment